 We plan to have extra copies of our Proxy Statement and Proxy Card available for those shareholders at the shareholders meeting who have been unable to download copies of them.
-For employee and outside stockholders, if you hold your shares through a bank or broker, you must CONTACT THEM TO RECEIVE FROM THEM A LEGAL FORM OF PROXY, and bring the legal proxy with you in order to vote at the meeting.
+For employee and outside stockholders, if you hold your shares through a bank or broker, you must CONTACT THEM TO RECEIVE FROM THEM A LEGAL PROXY, and bring the legal proxy with you in order to vote at the meeting.
+You may call and request a legal proxy from your stockbroker, or download and print one at the Internet voting site to which your proxy materials direct you.
+However, these forms of proxy will not have the CHALLENGERS' names printed on them.